Domestic violence is often a misdemeanor offense, but under certain circumstances it will escalate to a felony.

 In many instances, a felony domestic violence charge is accompanied by additional criminal charges – this enhances the severity of your situation and greatly increases the risks.
 Felony domestic violence is considered a serious and violent crime – if you have been charged it is imperative you find an experienced attorney you trust.

 Milano Attorneys is considered among the best criminal defense lawyers in Cleveland, Ohio and the nation.
-If you need help, call us.
+If you need help, contact us.
 We will relentlessly defend you and work through the problem together.